New Safari privacy features on MacOS Mojave and iOS 12 crack down on nosy websites

 Tracer collusion

-The new tracking protection ability also tries to stop what Apple developers call "tracker collusion" and puts any website using it in the doghouse.
+The new tracking protection ability also tries to stop what Apple developers call "tracker collusion" and puts any colluding website in the doghouse.

 While some companies, most notably Google and Facebook, profit from personal data, Apple is trying to give privacy more importance.

-"We believe your private data should remain private, not because you've done something wrong or have something to hide, but because you have a lot of sensitive data on your devices and we think you should be the the one in charge of who sees it," Federighi said.
+"We believe your private data should remain private," Federighi said, "not because you've done something wrong or have something to hide, but because you have a lot of sensitive data on your devices and we think you should be the the one in charge of who sees it."

 Cambridge Analytica: Everything you need to know about Facebook's data mining scandal.